Pandemic Animalia Exhibition 2021

 - Maximum number of works to be submitted: Members are invited to submit photographs of a maximum of three works of art.

-- Submission Forms: All work to be submitted must be via the attached Submission Form and include name of artist, contact details, title, medium and dimensions.
+- Submission details: All work to be submitted must be accompanied by submission details, which includes name of artist, contact details, title, medium and dimensions.

 Selection and Display